Automorphism-Assisted QAOA: A Classical-Estimator Speedup for QAOA Simulation on Graphs with Non-Trivial Symmetry: Introduction

-Our work provides an \textbf{empirical analysis} of AA-QAOA applied to tree-structured graphs and demonstrates that reducing the Hamiltonian by leveraging edge equivalence can yield substantial efficiency improvements.
-This adaptation, requiring fewer measurement terms, demonstrates the potential scalability of QAOA for larger, more complex graphs and paves the way for its application on actual quantum hardware.
 The article is organized as follows.
-In Section\ref{A0} we briefly overview the unweighted MaxCut problem followed by a description of graph automorphisms in Section\ref{A01}.
-In Section\ref{section4} we provide a detailed algorithm to find edge equivalence classes which are used to reduce the number of terms in problem Hamiltonian discussed in Section\ref{RH}.
-The results are provided and discussed in Section\ref{RD} before concluding the article in Section\ref{concl}.
+In Section~\ref{A0} we briefly review the unweighted MaxCut problem followed by a description of graph automorphisms in Section~\ref{A01}.
+In Section~\ref{section4} we provide a detailed algorithm to find edge equivalence classes which are used to reduce the number of terms in problem Hamiltonian discussed in Section~\ref{RH}.
+The results are provided and discussed in Section~\ref{RD} before concluding the article in Section~\ref{concl}.